Towards crowdsourcing and cooperation in linguistic resources: Crowdsourcing Genres and Cooperation

-\paragraph{Wisdom of the crowd.} The strong side of \textsc{WotC} projects is, indeed, \textit{high usefulness} due to the fundamental principle of such a genre, when volunteers make efforts to make their resource better for everyone. \textsc{WotC} have \textit{low attractiveness} for the same reasons, however it depends on every particular instance.
+The strong side of \textsc{WotC} projects is, indeed, \textit{high usefulness} due to the fundamental principle of such a genre, when volunteers make efforts to make their resource better for everyone. \textsc{WotC} have \textit{low attractiveness} for the same reasons, however it depends on every particular instance.

 The above mentioned study by Arazy \& Nov also touches upon a typical regulation problem called ``edit warring'' in Wikipedia \cite{Arazy:10}, when ``editors who disagree about the content of a page repeatedly override each other's contributions, rather than trying to resolve the disagreement through discussion''.

 The phenomena of ``edit warring'' was later studied by Yasseri et. al \cite{Yasseri:12}.
 Such a problem may be partially resolved by using the controlled crowd instead of the public one when volunteers have a mentor and responsibility for their actions \cite{Braslavski:14}.
 Therefore, such projects have \textit{medium difficulty}.